Introduction

 Reporting

-Tulip uses HdrHistogram to display Latency by Percentile Distribution graphs.
+Tulip uses HdrHistogram to display Latency by Percentile Distribution charts.

 image hdrhisrogram plot 2

-The latency graphs are contained in the detailed performance report which the Tulip runtime creates for a benchmark suite.
+The performance charts are contained in the detailed performance report which the Tulip runtime creates for a benchmark suite.

 image demo benchmark report html